pypackaging-native/pypackaging-native/docs/key-issues/cross_platform.md

 compiled will be the same as the platform where the final code will be executed (if not literally the same machine, then at least one that is CPU and ABI compatible at the operating system level).
-This is a reasonable assumption for most desktop projects; However, for mobile platforms, this isn't the case.
+This is a reasonable assumption for most desktop platforms; however, for some platforms, this isn't the case.

 On mobile platforms, an app is compiled on a desktop platform, and transferred to the mobile device (or a simulator) for testing.
 The compiler is not executed